Keyaan-07/mmWave/JOURNAL.md

 # august 20 2025

 i am in school today and will start with the schematic

 did most of the schematic work today itself, and now i will do final changes and then start with PCB..

 it is gonna be great
 oh wait, here is an image:
 ![main sch](/images/aug20/main.png)

+oh wait, i just forgot that i would have to make the 1.8v voltage regulator :pf: